boltops-tools/ufo-docs/_docs/more/ecs-network-mode.md

 ## Suggestion

 Think for most, bridge mode is good.
+Run the ECS containers on private subnets, if you're also ok to pay for the NAT Gateways.
+Though not as good as awsvpc, private subnets provide increased security isolation.
+Scaling goes much smoother with bridge mode.
+With awsvpc, you'll likely hit the ENI limit before hitting your own apps limits.
+It just depends on what bottlenecks first.
+Ironically, if you're app is slower, then it's actually good for scaling with awsvpc mode.
+The app's limit will reach, and the ECS service and cluster will scale before hitting the ENI limit.
+So the ENI limit is not the bottleneck.
+Write slower code to it can scale 🤣  It's also easier not to have to debug ENI limits as ECS doesn't seem to surface the errors well.

-Run the ECS containers on private subnets if you're ok to pay for the NAT Gateways.
-Scaling will go much smoother with bridge mode.
-Though, use awsvpc mode with ENI trunking supported instances if you have that requirement.
-Ultimately, companies have different requirements and may prefer to pay the extra costs to scale with awsvpc mode.
+Though, use awsvpc mode with ENI trunking supported instances if you have that hard requirement.
+Some companies must do so for compliance reasons.
+There are trade-offs here, and companies have different needs and may prefer to pay the extra costs to scale with awsvpc mode.